Skip to Content

 What To Do in The Algarve Off the Beaten Path

 Every year, tens of thousands of people flock to the Algarve’s golden beaches.
-With over 300 days of sunshine a year, gorgeous coastlines, picturesque scenery and affordable prices, it’s little wonder that Portugal’s diamond, the Algarve, is so popular with tourists and perfect to add to any Portugal road trip itinerary.
-However, there are some hidden gems to explore so don’t be put off experiencing one of Europe’s most beautiful destinations.
+With over 300 days of sunshine a year, gorgeous coastlines, picturesque scenery, and affordable prices, it’s little wonder that Portugal’s diamond, the Algarve, is so popular with tourists.

 Here are some of the best ways to spend your holiday in the Algarve off the beaten path, without feeling overrun by other people.